Lithuania cuts off Russian gas imports, urges EU to do same

 “We are the first EU country among Gazprom’s supply countries to gain independence from Russian gas supplies, and this is the result of a multi-year coherent energy policy and timely infrastructure decisions,” Minister of Energy Dainius Kreivys said.

-Lithuanian President Gitanas Nauseda posted an upbeat tweet on his account and urged other European nations to do the same.
+Lithuanian President posted an upbeat tweet on his account and urged other European nations to do the same.

 In 2015, nearly 100% of Lithuania’s gas supplies derived from imports of Russian gas but the situation has changed drastically over the past years after the country built an off-shore LNG import terminal, launched in 2014, in the port city of Klaipeda.